Fishnfly/fishnfly.github.io/_posts/2026-07-03-spain-secondtime-notes.md

 If Gaudí challenged architecture, Dalí challenged certainty.
 The Dalí Theatre-Museum felt less like entering a museum and more like entering another person's imagination.

 Reality remained present.
-It simply stopped behaving normally.
+Certainty disappeared.
 Objects changed meaning.
+Scale changed meaning.
+Expectation changed meaning.

-Scale shifted.
-The familiar became uncertain.
-The experience rarely attempted explanation.
+The experience was not really about the artwork.
+It was about perspective.

-Instead, it encouraged doubt.
-Questions became more important than answers.
-The museum suggested that perspective itself can become a legacy.
-Some people leave behind buildings.
-Some leave behind institutions.
-Others leave behind new ways of seeing.
-Dalí seemed to belong firmly in that category.
-The artwork remained.
+Most inheritances provide answers.
+Dalí seemed more interested in providing questions.
+The museum suggested that understanding often begins where certainty ends.

-The larger inheritance was permission.
-Permission to question assumptions.
-Permission to reconsider certainty.
-Permission to see differently.
+His legacy was not a collection.
+It was a way of looking.

 **Dalí Museum Photos**